opendatamesh-initiative/odm-platform/README.md

 ```

 ### Build image
-Build the docker-compose images of the application and a default PostgreSQL DB.
+Build the docker-compose images of the application and a default PostgreSQL DB (v11.0).

 Before building it, create a `.env` file in the root directory of the project similar to the following one:
 ```.dotenv